bentoml/OpenLLM/DEVELOPMENT.md

 After you change or update any CI related under `.github`, run `bash tools/lock-actions.sh` to lock the action version.

+See This [README.md](/.github/README.md) for more information on OpenLLM's CI/CD workflow.

 ## UI

 See [ClojureScript UI's README.md](/contrib/clojure/README.md) for more information.